PokemonAbsolute/Absolute-Chat/README.md

 - User authentication based on unique auth codes set upon account registration
 - Includes numerous custom chat commands for user entertainment and utility
 - Prevents clients from spamming numerous messages over a short period of time
+- Modular approach to development when implementing new features